 You need to test how the tools behave in your own hands since there are many possible interpretations of any trading signal.
 You need to learn by mistake, and that’s why a fully functional demo account is so important.

-Some CFD brokers won’t let you do it.
+Some trading apps won’t let you do it.
 The demos are available only for a limited time and often have limited functionalities, just like freeware software versions.
 SimpleFX WebTrader offers you an unlimited DEMO account.
 You can open them at will and test your system trading in different currencies.

 Apart from price action patterns, there are many indicators you could implement in your trading system, such as Average Trading Volume I discussed a while ago.
 Find the indicators that work for you, stick to them and excel in using them.